-Figure 4.28 WIN Betting Simulation with Different Strategies
+Figure 4.13 WIN Betting Simulation with Different Strategies

 In the graph, 3 different betting strategies are compared with betting WIN based on the prediction.
-The strategy which has the worst result is betting on the highest WIN odds in each race which has a total loss of \$7370 while in the middle of the simulation, it gains a huge amount of profit and has a net profit higher than some strategies at that moment.

-Betting on random refers to picking a horse in each race randomly without any consideration or comparing and with an average probability of betting correctly around 7% which has a similar total profit as betting according to the rating of horse in each race.
+The strategy which has the worst result is betting according to the highest rating in each race which has a total loss of \$4971.
+Betting on random refers to pick a horse in each race randomly without any consideration or comparing and with an average probability of betting correctly around 7%.

-From the graph, although betting randomly recorded the lowest net balance at beginning, the performance of it is just slightly better than the strategy of betting on rating, and the curve has the greatest fluctuation which shows the stability of this strategy is relatively low.
-Besides, the result of betting on prediction including both old and new model without error range, and lowest odds is close most of the time while betting on prediction from reduced random forest has a better performance in the end.
+From the graph, although betting randomly recorded the highest net balance in the middle, the performance of it is just slightly better than the worst at the end, and the curve has the greatest fluctuation which shows the stability of this strategy is relatively low.
+Besides, the result of betting on prediction and lowest odds is close at the end while betting on lowest WIN odds has a better performance most of the time.